-I love lamb shanks: tender, flavorful meat falling off the bone.
-Now, I can hear some of you out there, saying: “Lamb?
-It’s so gamy!”
+I love lamb shanks: tender, flavorful meat that falls off the bone.
+Now, I can hear some of you out there saying, "Lamb?
+It's so gamey!"
 I have family members who say the same thing.
 This is the recipe I make when I want to change their minds.
-2

-Shanks need long, slow cooking to tenderize; undercook them and they’re tough and chewy.
-In the pressure cooker, high pressure stands in for the long cooking time - 45 minutes under pressure, plus a 15 minute natural pressure release, replaces three to four hours of gentle simmering.
-This is why I love pressure cooking, even when it doesn’t give me a 30 minute meal - in this case, I can squeeze an all day recipe down to a little over an hour.
+Shanks need long, slow cooking to tenderize; undercook them, and they're tough and chewy.
+In the pressure cooker, high pressure substitutes for the long cooking time.
+45 minutes under pressure, plus a 15-minute natural pressure release, replaces three to four hours of gentle simmering.
+This is why I love pressure cooking, even when it doesn't give me a 30-minute meal—in this case, I can squeeze an all-day recipe down to a little over an hour.

 No pressure cooker?
 No worries.
-See the notes section for dutch oven instructions.
+See the notes section for instructions on the stovetop.

 Equipment